klauspost/lctime/README.md

 Go's standard library `time` is fine most of the time.
-However, it's currently impossible for the Go standard library to format dates based on a user's locale or langauge setting.
+However, it's currently impossible for the Go standard library to format dates based on a user's locale or language setting.
 Unfortunately, that means code like this, doesn't work.

 ```go
 d := time.Date(2015, 12, 25, 3, 2, 1, 0, time.UTC)